Pylons/pyramid/docs/designdefense.rst

   mapping is done.

 - Features.
-The ZCA component registry essentially provides what can be considered something like a "superdictionary", which allows for more complex lookups than retrieving a value based on a single key.
+The ZCA component registry essentially provides what can be considered something like a superdictionary, which allows for more complex lookups than retrieving a value based on a single key.
 Some of this lookup capability is very useful for end users, such as being able to register a view that is only found when the context is some class of object, or when the context implements some :term:`interface`.

 - Singularity.
-There's only one "place" where "application configuration" lives in a :app:`Pyramid` application: in a component registry.
+There's only one place where "application configuration" lives in a :app:`Pyramid` application: in a component registry.
 The component registry answers questions made to it by the framework at runtime based on the configuration of *an application*.
 Note: "an application" is